mmisak/counTR/README.md

   --minrepeatlength MIN_REP_REGION_LENGTH
                         minimum repeat region length for a repeat to be considered (default: 0) --maxrepeatlength MAX_REP_REGION_LENGTH
-                        maximum repeat region length for a repeat to be considered (for infinite, set value to 'inf') (default: inf)
+                        maximum repeat region length for a repeat to be considered (for infinite, set value to: inf) (default: inf)
   --minunitsize MIN_UNIT_SIZE
                         minimum repeat unit size for a repeat to be considered (default: 0) --maxunitsize MAX_UNIT_SIZE
-                        maximum repeat unit size for a repeat to be considered (for infinite, set value to 'inf') (default: inf)
+                        maximum repeat unit size for a repeat to be considered (for infinite, set value to: inf) (default: inf)
-  --minrepeatnumber MIN_REP_NUMBER
+  --mincopynumber MIN_COPY_NUMBER
-                        minimum number of repeat units for a repeat to be considered (default: 0) --maxrepeatnumber MAX_REP_NUMBER
+                        minimum number of repeat unit copies in a repeat for a repeat to be considered (default: 0) --maxcopynumber MAX_COPY_NUMBER
-                        maximum number of repeat units for a repeat to be considered (default: inf) --multirepreads MULTI_REP_READS_SETTING
+                        maximum number of repeat unit copies in a repeat for a repeat to be considered (for infinite, set value to: inf) (default: inf) --multirepreads MULTI_REP_READS_SETTING
                         which repeat to consider in case of reads with multiple repeats (after other filters have been applied), either 'all' (consider all repeats for each read), 'none' (ignore multi repeat reads), 'longest' (only consider the longest repeat) or 'unique_longest' (for each unique repeat unit, only consider the longest) (default: all) --readwhitelist READ_WHITELIST_FILE
                         path to list of readnames that will not be filtered out, the rest is filtered (default: None) --readblacklist READ_BLACKLIST_FILE
-                        path to list of readnames that will be filtered out, the rest is kept (default: None) --readblocksize READ_BLOCK_SIZE
+                        path to list of readnames that will be filtered out, the rest is kept (default: None) --readchunksize READ_CHUNK_SIZE
-                        approximate number of lines that are analyzed at once in a (parallel) process (default: 50000)
+                        approximate number of lines that are analyzed at once in a (parallel) process (default: 50000) --addphobosarguments ADD_PHOBOS_ARGUMENTS
+                        add arguments to the default Phobos call (which is run with: --outputFormat 1 --reportUnit 1 --printRepeatSeqMode 2), example: '--indelScore -4;--mismatchScore -5' (note the single quotation marks).
+Warning: This command can lead to unexpected behavior and crashes, if used incorrectly (default: None)
 ```
 ### STRcount summarizecounts function
 ```
+STRcount.py summarizecounts
-strcount2.6.2_rewrite.py summarizecounts [-h] [--samplenames SAMPLE_NAMES [SAMPLE_NAMES ...]]
+       [-h] [--samplenames SAMPLE_NAMES [SAMPLE_NAMES ...]]
-                                                inputpaths [inputpaths ...] outputfile
+       outputfile inputpaths [inputpaths ...]

 positional arguments:
-  inputpaths            countstable.txt files to be summarized into a count matrix outputfile            path to output count matrix.
+  outputfile            path to output count matrix. inputpaths            countstable.txt files to be summarized into a count
+                        matrix

 optional arguments:
   -h, --help            show this help message and exit --samplenames SAMPLE_NAMES [SAMPLE_NAMES ...]
                         list of sample names to be used in the resulting header in the same order as input files.
-If not set, input file names will be used (default: None)')
+If not set, input file names will be used (default: None)
 ```

 ## STRcount output files